marta23silva/IvoooBot/README.md

 [![](https://img.shields.io/badge/nodemon-2.0.15-lightgrey?logo=npm)](https://www.npmjs.com/package/nodemon)

 > Ivooo is a Discord bot coded in javascript with [discord.js](https://discord.js.org) by [Marta Silva](https://github.com/marta23silva). <br/>
 > This bot is not being hosted yet.
+More info on the commands available on `src/commands`.

 ## How to use this code on your bot: